 With the future looking rosey, in 1997 the club "merged" with the Fitzroy Lions.
 With Fitzroy bankrupt, Brisbane presented a plan to cover its debts and the administrator agreed to let Brisbane have Fitzroy's moniker, players, colours and song.

+On the field, performances hit a brick wall.
+After the Bears finished third in 1996, the injection of Fitzroy players gave it arguable the best playing list in the AFL, yet the club could only finish its first season in 8th place and its second season in last place.
 In desperation, the Lions turned to Leigh Mathews, one of the toughest and dirtiest players in VFL history.
 Leigh cultivated a team in the mould of a Lion.
 Players were expected to be big, strong and hard at it.
 The playing style was simple and unintelligent - push the ball forward, tackle hard, run hard, be hard and hurt the other team.

-In the 2001 grand final, the Lions defeated Essendon which had been the toughest team of the era.
 In the 2002 and 2003 grand finals, they overpowered the Collingwood Magpies with physical intimidation.